-Tags can be used to label bug reports so you can quickly decide on the required action.
-Unlike report categories, tags are added by you or your team, not the end users of your app.
+Tags can be used to label bug reports on Instabug or tickets on Zendesk so you can quickly sort them or decide on the required action.
+Unlike report categories, tags are added by you or your team, not the end-users of your app.
 Tags can easily be added from the bugs page by typing them in on the sidebar.
-Another way to add a tag is to enter #your_tag at the end of the bug report while reporting the bug.
-Your internal testers can use this way to add tags to bugs they report through Instabug.

-Rules are a great way to automate your bug tracking workflow and eliminate the time consumed by minor tasks.
-Routine actions like forwarding bugs to GitHub and assigning them to the relevant team member are simple but can be time-consuming.
+Rules and triggers are a great way to automate your bug tracking workflow and eliminate the time consumed by minor tasks.
+Routine actions like forwarding bugs to Zendesk, tagging them with the right tags, and assigning them to the relevant team member are simple but can be time-consuming.